Table of content

 - Last words

-This third part of the series aims to provide you with essential principles (not all of them, as that's almost impossible!), practical advice, and examples for creating accessible websites.
+This is the third part of the series (after why accessibility matters and designing accessibly).
+It covers essential principles (not all of them, that’s almost impossible), practical advice, and examples for building accessible websites.

-I'll share some essential guidelines that our team has followed to make our website accessible and achieve a double A level of accessibility.
+I’ll share the guidelines our team followed to make our site accessible and reach a double-A conformance level.

-We'll uncover the secrets of creating clear descriptions for images, explore the world of navigating using only the keyboard, and much more, so that everyone can browse your site like a pro. :)
+We’ll cover writing clear image descriptions, navigating with just the keyboard, and a lot more, so everyone can browse your site like a pro. :)

 1 - Learn how to use a screen reader

-Before getting into the code, it's important to understand how to use a screen reader.
-It's a fundamental skill that will help you to know the challenges users face when navigating your website.
+Before getting into the code, you need to understand how to use a screen reader.
+It’s a fundamental skill that helps you grasp the challenges users face when navigating your site.

-Taking the time to familiarize yourself with a screen reader will provide you with valuable insights into the user experience.
+Taking the time to get familiar with one will give you valuable insight into the user experience.

 Most commonly used keys

-- Tab and Shift+Tab: these keys allow users to move forward and backward through interactive elements on a web page, such as links, form fields, and buttons.
+- Tab and Shift+Tab: move forward and backward through interactive elements on a page, such as links, form fields, and buttons.

-- Arrow Keys: the arrow keys are used to navigate within a block of text or move between different components, such as headings, paragraphs, and lists.
-Users can move up, down, left, or right to explore the content in detail.
+- Arrow keys: navigate within a block of text or move between components like headings, paragraphs, and lists.
+Users can go up, down, left, or right to explore content in detail.

-- Enter or Spacebar: these keys are used to activate buttons, links, or form controls.
-When a user lands on an interactive element, they can press Enter or Spacebar to trigger the associated action or follow a link.
+- Enter or Spacebar: activate buttons, links, or form controls.
+When the user lands on an interactive element, they press Enter or Spacebar to trigger the action or follow the link.

-- Headings: many screen readers provide shortcut keys to jump between headings.
-For example, pressing the "H" key allows users to navigate to the next heading, making it easier to skim through the structure of a web page.
+- Headings: many screen readers offer shortcuts to jump between headings.
+For example, pressing the “H” key moves to the next heading, which makes it easier to skim a page’s structure.

 2 - Gain good knowledge of ARIA

-In this second tip, I thinks it's important to give context about what ARIA means.
-Basically, ARIA stands for Accessible Rich Internet Applications.
-It's a term that refers to a set of guidelines and tools designed to enhance the user-friendliness of websites for individuals with disabilities.
+For this second tip, it’s worth giving some context about what ARIA actually means.
+ARIA stands for Accessible Rich Internet Applications.
+It’s a set of guidelines and tools designed to make websites more usable for people with disabilities.

-ARIA assists in providing additional information to web elements, such as buttons or links, so that screen readers and other assistive technologies can better understand them.
-It's like giving a shout-out to those who can't see or use a mouse, so they can navigate and interact with websites smoothly.
+ARIA adds extra information to elements like buttons or links so screen readers and other assistive technologies can understand them better.
+It’s a way to give a hand to people who can’t see the screen or use a mouse, so they can navigate and interact with sites smoothly.

 Most common ARIA attributes